 - An elevated level of lactic dehydrogenase (a type of protein) in the blood

-A serious complication of both diseases is called hyperviscosity syndrome, in which the blood thickens.
+A serious complication of both diseases is called hyperviscosity syndrome.
+Hyperviscosity syndrome may occur when the malignant cells secrete an abnormal protein that can thicken the blood.
 This leads to inadequate blood flow, causing such symptoms as headache, blurred vision and mental confusion.
-To treat the syndrome, your doctor may have you undergo plasmapheresis, a method of removing from your blood excess antibodies that cause the disorder.
+Hyperviscosity syndrome can be treated with plasmapheresis, a process of removing plasma from the blood.
 This is followed by treatment to control the lymphoma.

 For more about Waldenström macroglobulinemia and treatment options, download or order LLS's free fact sheet Waldenström Macroglobulinemia Facts.

 Marginal zone lymphoma can develop in either the lymph nodes (nodal) or outside the lymph nodes (extranodal).
 It begins in B lymphocytes in a part of the lymph tissue called the "marginal zone."
 The disease tends to remain localized.

 Marginal zone lymphoma includes several subtypes, each categorized by the type of tissue where the lymphoma forms.